-Do you know “Most of the bugs in software are due to incomplete or inaccurate functional requirements?”
-The software code, doesn’t matter how well it’s written, can’t do anything if there are ambiguities in requirements.
+Are you aware that “Most of the Bugs in software are due to incomplete or inaccurate functional requirements?”
+However well it is written, the software code does not matter and nothing can be done if there are any ambiguities in requirements.

 Well, we need to define some standard tests to measure the requirements.
 Once each requirement is passed through these tests you can evaluate and freeze the functional requirements.

 Let’s take an example, you are working on a web-based application.
 The requirement is as follows: “Web application should be able to serve the user queries as early as possible”

 How will you freeze the Requirement in this case?